 The two projects selected under the Energy Storage Initiative include:

 Ballarat Energy Storage System

-Spotless Sustainability Services will lead a consortium to build a 30 megawatt (MW) / 30 megawatt hour (MWh) battery at the Ballarat Terminal Station.
-The project will connect directly to an integral part of the grid.
+Spotless Sustainability Services are leading a consortium to build a 30 megawatt (MW) / 30 megawatt hour (MWh) battery at the Ballarat Terminal Station.
+The project will connect directly to an integral part of the electricity grid network.
 This project will provide crucial power supply, frequency control, and back-up services to support the network.

 See Spotless Sustainability Services' website for more information

 Edify Energy are delivering a 25MW/50MWh battery co-located with the Gannawarra Solar Farm.
 This project will demonstrate the potential to pair battery storage with solar farms behind the meter to produce less variable and more consistent energy supply.
 Once completed, this project will be the largest integrated solar farm and battery project in Australia, and among the largest in the world.
 This battery is able to store 100% renewable energy since it is located behind the meter of the solar farm.

 The battery will be a Tesla Powerpack system, jointly owned by Edify Energy and Wirsol Energy, and operated by EnergyAustralia.